The Admission of Students

 The admission requirements and procedures are designed to help the college select, from among the students applying, those best-qualified to profit from the educational opportunities at Bates.
 As the emphasis is on the liberal arts and sciences, the secondary school record should assure success in these fields.
 Applicants must present evidence of intellectual interest, good character, and thorough scholastic preparation.
 The college values and seeks a bold, and principled student body that embraces academic rigor, innovative thought, and community engagement.
 Each applicant is considered individually, and the dean of admission and financial aid may make exceptions to any requirement.

 1. Application Form.
-Bates uses the Common Application.
-In addition to biographical data, the application requests information concerning the applicant's academic and extracurricular interests.
-The required essays give the applicant the opportunity to write on suggested topics.
-Applicants also must write an essay related to the Bates mission statement.
-Applicants are encouraged to think about what interests them about Bates and how the mission of the college supports their educational goals.
+Bates uses the Coalition Application and the Common Application.
+In addition to biographical data, the application requests information concerning the applicant's academic and extracurricular interests, and includes a required personal statement providing an opportunity for the applicant to write on suggested topics.

 2. Record in Secondary School.
 The secondary school record should consist of courses of a substantial college-preparatory nature.
-Individual cases may vary, but it is recommended that students have taken four years of English, at least three of mathematics, three of a foreign language, three of social science, and at least two of a laboratory science.
+Individual cases may vary, but it is recommended that students have taken four years of English and at least three years of each of the following: a foreign language, laboratory science, mathematics, and social science.
 The college requires successful completion of high school, GED program, or equivalent for enrollment to Bates.

 3. Recommendations.
 The college receives recommendations from school officials and references named by the applicant.
 It should be understood that when a student waives the right to inspect that information, it is kept in strict confidence and is available only to appropriate college officers.